 Contact Us Here!
 Or see our FAQ below!

 We love to hear from our audience, so give us your information with a message so we can get back to you and hopefully answer your question.
 Your question may be already answered in our frequently answered questions area, where you can get your question answered much quicker than waiting for our response.
 Thank you for visiting our website and for your interest in our area!

-What are the best places to stay for kids?
+What are the best hotels to stay for kids?

 The Best Western Plus is the best place to stay for kids of all ages.
 The indoor pool and proximity to the road make this hotel the best place for kids to have safe places and activities if the weather makes you wait out a storm in the pool.
 In addition, this hotel is the closest to the Amish.

 What are the best places for adults with no kids?

 Winnie's B&B is the best place for the best chance of a child-free stay.
 Call her to make sure no one has booked a stay with any kids in her additional room because she does allow kids 12 and over if they are well behaved.
 It's just across the road is our best restaurant as well!

 What are the best places to stay with pets?

 The David Crockett Park Cabins are the best place to stay with pets.
-They cost a small fee but assuming you're traveling with cats or dogs and not an alligator, and the park has many walking trails to take them on.
+They cost a small fee but assuming you're traveling with cats or dogs and not an alligator, The park has many walking trails to take them on.
 In addition, the park restaurant has a dog park next door where they can play.

 Where can I find vegetarian meals?